 I find it handy for marinating, too.
 There are plenty of different models, all at different prices, but here’s the model I use.

 Leftover mashed potatoes?

 Potato Croquettes are a tasty way to use leftover mashed potatoes.
-Here’s a recipe from Paula Dean, which simply calls for
+Here’s a recipe, which simply calls for

 You’ll find all the instructions here.

 Done with the family dinner?
 Got some leftover sweet potato casserole?
 The blog ‘How Sweet Eats’ has an unusual but tasty idea for what to do with it.
 You’ll need:

 I’ve really only scratched the surface of what you can do with these magnificent root products.
 You could probably prepare a different meal every day for more than a year featuring the potato or sweet potato and still have recipes left to try.

 Given enough time and the desire to put on a couple of pounds, I think my personal favorite potato recipe is Creamy Au Gratin Potatoes, although if you like anchovies and are possessed of a curious nature, you should try this true Swedish delicacy, Jansson’s Temptation.

 Whether boiled and eaten with a simple dab of butter, or hand-cut and fried, or roasted in duck fat, or baked and enjoyed with toppings like sour cream, bacon bits or shredded cheese, the potato is a staple and a delicacy.

 Potato soup is a hearty winter go-to.
 Potato salad is a welcome companion with either barbecue or fried chicken.